couchbaselabs/node-ottoman/vuepress/guides/document.md

 doc instanceof ottoman.Document; // true
 ```

-In Ottoman, a `document` generally means an instance of a model.
-You should not have to create an instance of the Document class without going through a model.
+In Ottoman, a `document` means an instance of a model.
+No need to create an instance of the Document class.

 ## Retrieving

-When you load documents from Couchbase Server using model functions like findById(), you get a Ottoman `document` back.
+When you load documents from Couchbase Server using model functions like findById(), you get an Ottoman `document` back.

 ```javascript
 const doc = await MyModel.findOne();